Khan/two-truths/README.md

 ## TODO

+stats:
 - am I statistically significantly better than random
 - better leaderboard sorting based on some sort of confidence interval
 - other leaderboard rankings
 - look up a particular person's statements

+admin:
+- manage & edit past statements (useful both for fixing typos and if we accidentally get dupes or something)